lbian01qub/FPP2/Chapter_3.md

 1. Good forecast methods should have normally distributed residuals.

     -   TRUE: good forecast methods should have normally distributed residuals, but this is not strictly required.
 Much more importantly, good forecasts should have uncorrelated residuals with mean 0.

 2. A model with small residuals will give good forecasts.

-    -   FALSE: Residuals relate to fitted values, not forecast performance, and it may be the case that a particular model fits the insample data too well, resulting in "small" residuals.
+    -   FALSE: Residuals relate to fitted values, not forecast performance, and it may be the case that a particular model fits the insample data too well, resulting in “small” residuals.
         Nevertheless, out-of-sample performance from over-fit models may be poor.
 Good forecasts should produce mean-zero and uncorrelated errors.

 3. The best measure of forecast accuracy is MAPE.

     -   FALSE: While the MAPE is a popular measure of forecast error, it has some disadvantages.
 Mainly, the MAPE struggles with when actuals are very small or even 0.

 4. If your model doesn’t forecast well, you should make it more complicated.

     -   FALSE: more complicated methods do not necessarily improve forecasts.
 There is also a cost to more complex models: they are hard to interpret.
 Interpretibility may be an important factor when forming forecasts.

 5. Always choose the model with the best forecast accuracy as measured on the test set.

     -   While out of sample performance is an important factor in choosing a model, it is not the *only* factor.
 Good models should also produce mean-zero and uncorrelated and homoskedastic errors.

 ### Exercise 8